Ted Corbitt: Other contributions to running

 Corbitt served as an unpaid official of many running organizations, including the Amateur Athletic Union.
 He was the co-founder and first president of the New York Road Runners and third President of Road Runners Club of America.
 He helped plan the New York City Marathon course.
+He conceived of moving the marathon course from running several loops around Central Park to running through the city's five boroughs.
 Corbitt served on various boards and committees for over 50 years.
 He helped create the masters division for runners over 40.

 In the early 1960s, Corbitt's influence was second to none in the adoption of precision measurement and certification of road race courses in the United States.
 Until that time, the practice had regularly been haphazard, with officials often simply driving a vehicle on a course and watching its speedometer.
 Corbitt's measurement method involved carefully calibrating a bicycle wheel, then riding the courses with it, mechanically counting the number of revolutions.
 This technique was based on the work of John Jewell of Great Britain.
 This Jones Counter method is still in use today.

 In 2003, at 84, Corbitt completed a 24-hour race by walking 68 miles, finishing 17th in a field of 35.
 Some runners were awed by his presence; others had no idea who he was.
 At 87, he was still volunteering at ultramarathon races in New York and sometimes even competing.
 He continued to treat physiotherapy patients.
 At the time of his death, Corbitt had embarked on a project to walk all the streets of Manhattan.